LaunchCoderGirlSTL/web_group_cohort/project_103.md

 ## Multiple Components

 ### This Lesson's Focus
-* What components are and how to render them on the page
+* What components are, how to render them on the page, and how to use a component in another component

 ### At CoderGirl
 * [ABC Lesson 103](https://stackblitz.io/github/AngularBootCamp/multiple-components)